PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/getting-started.rst

 Set up the tracker
 ------------------

-To set up the Piwik PRO tracker, you can use two methods: (1) create and manege the tracker in the Application class or (2) manage the tracker on your own.
+To set up the Piwik PRO tracker, you can use two methods: (1) create and manage the tracker in the Application class or (2) manage the tracker on your own.

 Method #1
 +++++++++